5 Worst Pieces of Job Search Advice

 AI can be very helpful in formulating and structuring your resume content, but do not use the AI writing outcome without editing or proofreading it.
 I can always tell when my clients come with an AI-written resume, and it usually does not say anything notable or personalised about the person and their experience.
 Avoid the trap of being generic and focus on what makes you exceptional.

-The best resumes are those that are concise, easy to read, honest, and demonstrate clearly how you are a great fit for the role.
+The best resumes are concise, easy to read, honest, and clearly demonstrate how you are a great fit for the role.

 The best job search strategy is focused on the target role and on providing the most relevant info related to it through various outputs (resume, cover letter, LinkedIn profile, interview).